-1Figure 20 in the Appendix shows CNR shares across U.S. cities.
+2Figure 20 in the Appendix shows CNR shares across U.S. cities.

-2See Duranton and Puga (2004) for a review of the literature on externalities in cities.
+3See Duranton and Puga (2004) for a review of the literature on externalities in cities.

-3General city amenities that would be equally appealing to both occupations are unlikely to be a deciding factor in attracting the best workers to abundant cities.
+4General city amenities that would be equally appealing to both occupations are unlikely to be a deciding factor in attracting the best workers to abundant cities.
 Indeed, we show that while real wages of CNR workers increase with a city's CNR intensity, real wages of non-CNR workers do not.
 Therefore, amenities alone are not driving the pattern of wages across space.
 For an alternative view, see Couture et al. (2018).

-First, we develop a spatial equilibrium model with multiple industries and occupations as well as occupation-specific externalities.
-Multiple industries, costly trade, and input-output linkages are all key features of the environment since the demand for different occupations depends on the occupational intensity of the specific industries in each location.
-The framework also features externalities that are allowed to depend on the share of workers in CNR occupations and the total workforce in the city.
+externalities that are allowed to depend on the share of workers in CNR occupations and the total workforce in the city.
 Finally, it includes heterogeneous preferences for locations that act as a form of migration costs.